Lenape: Historical homelands

-The historical Lenape country, Lenapehoking (Lënapehòkink), was a large territory that encompassed the Delaware and Lehigh Valley regions of eastern Pennsylvania and New Jersey from the north bank of the Lehigh River along the west bank of the Delaware River into Delaware and the Delaware Bay.
+The historical Lenape country, Lenapehoking (Lënapehòkink), was a large territory that encompassed the Delaware Valley and Lehigh Valley regions of eastern Pennsylvania and New Jersey, from the north bank of the Lehigh River along the west bank of the Delaware River (then called Lenapewihittuk or Lënapei Sipu), into Delaware and the Delaware Bay.
 Their lands also extended west from western Long Island and New York Bay, across the Lower Hudson Valley in New York to the lower Catskills and a sliver of the upper edge of the North Branch Susquehanna River.
 On the west side, the Lenape lived in several small towns along the rivers and streams that fed the waterways, and likely shared the hunting territory of the Schuylkill River watershed with the rival Iroquoian Susquehannock.

 Today, the Munsee-Delaware Nation has its own Indian reserve, Munsee-Delaware Nation 1, in southwest Ontario.
 The Delaware Nation at Moraviantown has a small, 13 sqmi reserve in Chatham-Kent, Ontario.
 The Delaware of Six Nations shares the Glebe Farm 40B in Brantford, Ontario, and Six Nations Indian Reserve No. 40, shared with six Haudenosaunee peoples in Ontario.

 The Stockbridge-Munsee Community has a 22139 acre Indian reservation in Wisconsin, with 16255 acre held in federal trust.
 The Delaware Nation has a tribal jurisdictional area in Caddo County, Oklahoma, that they share with the Caddo Nation and Wichita and Affiliated Tribes.